BenDoyle/rogue-libs/README.md

 - `ruby main.rb`

 To Do:
-- remove seed, main should do the bootstrapping if needed
-- give player the admin options to create and destroy the game worlds
+- [x] ~~model admin options as edges, and states as nodes~~
-- start with simplest world builder
+- [x] simple global world builder
-- implement content as json blob, description is first attribute
-- immutable events create, destroy insert and modify the game graph. support versions too. this hould make it easier to implement AI (tree searching)
+- [ ] immutable events create, destroy insert and modify the game graph. support versions too. this hould make it easier to implement AI (tree searching)
-- distinguish `percieved_choice` from `movement_option` edges, to support "secrets"
-- implement "the enemy"
+- [ ] implement "the enemy"
+- [ ] remove seed, give player the admin options to create and destroy the game world
+- [ ] implement local / recursive world builder (currently have a global builder)
+- [ ] reimplement content as json blob, description is its first attribute
+- [ ] add `known_to_player`, `known_to_adversary` to `movement_option` edges and `location` nodes, to support varying access to and knowledge of the game world
+- [ ] implement `visible` and `audible` as new location-location edges, `scent` as player/enemy-location edge